non-bin/huddled-takehome/README.md

     - You will need to consider the total positive engagement score for each artist based on these weights.
 2. **Time of Day**:
     - You need to determine the time of day (hour of the day) when each artist experiences the most positive engagement.
 Group the data by hour (0–23) and calculate the total positive engagement for each artist during each hour of the day.
-3. **Timezone Considerations**:
+3. **Time-zone Considerations**:
-    - The timestamps in the dataset are in UTC, but you need to convert them to the user’s local timezone.
+    - The timestamps in the dataset are in UTC, but you need to convert them to the user’s local time-zone.
 You have access to the user’s timezone in the `users` table, so make sure you adjust the timestamps accordingly.
 4. **Visualisation**:
     - Once you have cleaned and aggregated the data, visualise the results:
         - Create a graph that shows the total positive engagement for each artist, grouped by hour of the day (0–23).